It’s more than french toast, sweet potato pie, and being there.

-Often times people do things, or give things to others in life, that are more than just the object or the act presented to them.
-When someone does something for you, or gives something to you, it’s hard to know though what exactly that something might mean to be given by them without the context of having lived their life.
-Thereby, if you can make the effort to get to know someone else, you will essentially allow yourself to always get more than you would have otherwise.
+Often times, people do things, or give things, to others in life that are more than just the object or the act presented to them.
+However, when someone does something for you, or gives something to you, it’s hard to know what exactly that something might mean without the context of having read their thoughts or lived their life first.
+Thereby, if you can make the effort to get to know someone else, you will always be given more than you ever would have otherwise.

-Here’s a personal cheat sheet to somewhat understand what I mean by that.
+Here’s a personal cheat sheet to understand what I mean by that.

 (Stock photo from the joyofbaking.com)

-French toast is one of those things that reminds me of times gone by; more specifically, of people gone by.
+French toast is one of those things that reminds me of times gone by.

 It reminds me of Sunday mornings at my grandparents’ house when everybody would gather for brunch and just be a family.
 It reminds me of a whole family.
 My whole family.
-Of people no longer here; of laughter and love; and in my late teens and early twenties, of the magical hangover cure that the french toast became after a night of partying.
+Of people no longer here; of laughter and love; and, in my late teens and early twenties, of the magical hangover cure that the french toast would become after a night of partying.

-What’s funny, is that, my grandmother – the mastermind behind this nostalgic symbol of love and goodness that I’m fantasizing about now – wasn’t even the lovey dove type you might imagine despite all these memories I have of her.
-She was quintessentially southern: proper, reserved, a person who kept things ‘close to their chest,’ a stickler for etiquette and appearances, and a woman whom – regardless of your background or upbringing – you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
+What’s funny is that my grandmother, the mastermind behind this nostalgic symbol of love and goodness that I’m fantasizing about now, wasn’t even the lovey dove type you might imagine.
+She was instead quintessentially southern proper.
+A reserved woman who kept things ‘close to her chest’; a stickler for etiquette and appearances; and a woman whom (regardless of your background or upbringing) you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
 In fact, my grandmother and I actually weren’t even that close in comparison to myself and other family members.
-But whether her stern self intended to or not, there was a lot of love in her cooking, in that french toast, and that love was passed on to others.
+But whether her stern self intended to or not, there was a lot of love in her cooking and in that french toast, and that love was felt by others.

 (Featured photo is my grandmother serving food to my uncle.
 Something I can assure you happened often.
 He’s a big boy.)

 But that wasn’t what I was feeling this morning necessarily when I thought about french toast.
-I wasn’t melancholy in my high carb day dreaming.
-I was actually happy and filled with love.
+I wasn’t melancholy in my high carb day dreaming, I was actually happy and filled with love.
 Because a few years ago I discovered I could make my grandmothers french toast myself.
-I discovered I could continue the magic of the french toast myself.
-Most importantly, by making that oh-so-tasty treat, I could share the love that it meant for me, and the love I have for those close to me now, by making it.
+I discovered I could continue the magic of the french toast, and, most importantly, I could share the love that it meant for me with those close to me now.

 To have everything that’s good in the world be back again.

 And honestly, in a round about way, that’s how I have come to deal with all the loss I have had in my life now.
 I try to take the best of what was given to me, by those whom I’ve loved and lost, and pass that onto others.
 Using simple acts, symbols of their kindness, to allow me to share their love with others.
-To be able to see their love in the smiles on other people’s faces when those acts are reproduced, and to remember what that love felt like; and smile myself.
+To be able to see their love in the smiles on other people’s faces when those acts are reproduced, and to remember what that love used to feel like and smile myself.